puranik3/react-nextjs-mindtree-mar-2025/documents/07-next-js-lab-guide-tailwind-app-router.md

 import { register } from "@/services/auth";
 ```

--   Add the following method in the compoent
+-   Add the following method in the component

 ```tsx
 async function submitHandler(event: React.FormEvent<HTMLFormElement>) {